Education Research Current Organisation and Cooperation NL

 • Training and courses

-The VU-GSSS PhD training program is designed to support PhD candidates at the Faculty of Social Sciences in their project progress and individual development.
-All courses are designed to enhance the academic knowledge and skill development of PhD candidates, not only to enable successful completion of their PhD project, but also to prepare them for a career as an applied or postdoctoral researcher, Assistant Professor, or other professional.
+The VU-GSSS PhD program is designed to support PhD candidates linked to the departments of the VU Faculty of Social Sciences in their project progress and individual development.
+The courses are designed to enhance the academic knowledge and skill development of PhD candidates, not only to enable successful completion of their PhD project, but also to prepare them for an academic or other career thereafter.
 The program is tailored to serve the needs of PhD candidates at different stages of their project, regardless of their topic or methodological approach.

 Training plan and requirements

 To stimulate careful planning at the start of each PhD trajectory, PhD candidates and their supervisors are required to design and submit a detailed individual training plan for the PhD trajectory.
 This plan is discussed with the Program Director, and submitted as part of the registration.
-Please use the Training Plan Template when drafting the training plan.
+Please use the Training Plan Template when designing the training plan and email programdirector.gs.fsw@vu.nl to schedule a meeting in due time before the deadline of your Hora Finita registration.

 Every PhD candidate needs to obtain 30 EC during their trajectory (exemptions are possible).
 This is a VU-wide requirement and applies to all PhDs who started after 1 April 2015.

-• Area 1: Social scientific content and theory
+• Area 1: Social scientific content & theory

-• Area 2: Social scientific methodology, methods, and techniques
+• Area 2: Social scientific methodology, methods & techniques

 The following courses/EC are mandatory: